egonz/old_sql/README.md

-# Old SQL
+# Old SQL [pronounced /skuːl/]

 Old SQL is a Rails Engine database reporting gem that uses plain old SQL.

-Some features of Old SQL are:
+* Write reports in plain old SQL with little or no coding.
+* Layout reports using CSV and YAML.

-* Reports can be created using little or no Ruby code.
+* Reports can be displayed using jqGrid, plain HTML, or as a chart (using the Google Charts API).
-  - SQL for the report to be designed by a DBA, or other database developer independent of Ruby.
-  - Reports can be designed using a design file that mocks the reports.
-This file can contain data from the SQL, as well as String literals, and formulas (that can also use numeric literals).
-  - The design documents, which are nothing more than CSV files, can also serve as documentation, and describe the layout of the report in an intuitive way.
-  - If you want more fine grained control, a custom report processor can parse the SQL.
-  - Simple to convert legacy reports into Old SQL reports.
-* Multiple report views (jqGrid, HTML table, and chart).
-* Bar and Pie charts using Google Charts.
-* In the report design all data is rounded to a precision that can be set in the old_sql initializer.
-  This feature can also be disabled in the initializer.
+* Automatic rounding of all values.
+Can be controlled via an initializer.
-* Old SQL has rake tasks for running the reports and outputting the result as CSV.
-This can simplify testing.
+* Rake tasks for running reports from the command line.
-  It also allows reports to be run as a cron task.
-* The look of Old SQL can be customized.
+* Devise for authentication.
+Which is installed and configured for you using the old_sql generator._
-* Support for printing and exporting to CSV.
+* Printing and exporting to CSV.
-* Old SQL uses Devise for authentication, and will install it for you.
-It can even add Devise support to an existing model (by default users).
 * Support for multiple database connections.
+* Interface for running Ad hoc queries.

+## Coming Soon

+* Schema browser
+* Google docs integration

 ## Quick Setup and Demo